Inbreeding

 for any shared blood.

-One question we have seen often as well is whether or not the penalties show up down the line.
-It’s worth noting that “already committed inbreeding” is not shown in the reports.
+One question we have often seen is whether or not the penalties show up down the line.
+Notably, “already committed inbreeding” is not shown in the reports.
 Whenever the inbreeding occurs entirely in the Mare line for some, the Mare already has worse genes because of that inbreeding, so it does not “re-apply” to the Hypothetical Foal.